 A penalty kick is awarded if any of the above ten offences is committed by a player inside his own penalty area (goal box), irrespective of the position of the ball, provided it is in play.
 Position: the ball is kicked from the penalty spot and all players except the kicker (who does not have to be the fouled player) and the goalkeeper must remain outside the penalty area and at least 10 yards from the penalty spot (outside the penalty kick arc).
-The goalkeeper must remain on the goal line, can move side to side but not forward.
-If the ball hits the goalie and stays in the field, it is a live ball and any player can then play it.
+The defending goalkeeper must remain on the goal line, facing the kicker, between the goalpost, without touching either goal posts, crossbar, or goal net, until the ball has been kicked; goalkeeper must not be moving.
+When the ball is kicked, the defending goalkeeper must have at least part of one-foot touching, or in line with, the goal line.
+If the ball hits the goalie and stays in the field, it is a live ball, and any player can then play it.
 If the ball hits the post or crossbar, any player - except the one who kicked it - can play it.